What Is Firmographic Data?

 SalesIntel

-Research-on-demand service lets you request specific contacts or companies not yet in the database.
 SalesIntel combines firmographic data with technographic insights covering technology install base and IT spending patterns.
 Intent data identifies accounts actively researching solutions.
+Organizational charts map reporting structures and buying committees to support multi-threaded outreach strategies.

-The Chrome extension works on LinkedIn and company websites to reveal contact information.
-Organizational charts map reporting structures and buying committees.
-Integration with Salesforce, HubSpot, and sales engagement platforms syncs data and tracks outreach.
+The Chrome extension works on LinkedIn and company websites to surface contact information.
+Integration with Salesforce, HubSpot, and sales engagement platforms syncs data and tracks outreach activity.

 Human-verified contacts updated every 90 days